 - positively promote investment in securities, companies, trusts and other entities that support socially beneficial outcomes

-- It is acknowledged that many large companies have diverse activities and that assessing a company’s involvement in either ‘avoid’ or ‘promote’ activities requires some judgement of the degree of involvement.
+- It is acknowledged that many large companies have diverse activities and that assessing a company’s involvement in either ‘avoid’ or ‘promote’ activities requires the exercise of some professional analysis and judgement.

 Compliance and reporting